 The 34 year old New England native is no stranger to the music industry, spending most of her late teens and early 20’s auditioning for TV shows such as American Idol, Nashville Star, and The Voice to assist in jump-starting her career.
 When that proved to be more of a dead end than an open road, the former firefighter turned fashion model turned musician looked to friends and fellow musicians Eliot Lewis (of the legendary pop duo Hall & Oates) and Kevin Totoian to help forge her own path into the music industry.
 In late 2018, Ryann released her debut, self-titled, EP and has been releasing singles ever since.

 While COVID-19 shut down most of the music industry, Ryann took the opportunity to hone her songwriting skills and teach herself guitar.
 With a new skill under her belt, a new side of Ryann began to shine with the release of songs like her COVID-inspired single, “Nights Like These”, and her fierce female anthem, "I Should".
 "Learning guitar completely changed my approach to songwriting.
 It opened my eyes (and ears) to a whole new side of myself and I'm leaning into that with everything I've got," says Ryann.

-According to Music and Tour News, “Stephanie Ryann is set to become one of the genre's most revered artists,” and with a catalog boasting over 250,000 streams across platforms, it's not hard to understand why.
+According to Music and Tour News, “Stephanie Ryann is set to become one of the genre's most revered artists,” and with a catalog boasting over 275,000 streams across platforms, it's not hard to understand why.
 Ryann has had the privilege of opening for several fellow artists, including Cole Swindell, Tenille Arts, Jackson Dean, Carolyn Miller, Jamie McLean, The Felice Brothers, and Midnight North.
-To round out summer, Ryann will be performing at Freedom Jam SeMo in Missouri to benefit veterans and their families at the end of September.
+Ryann's next performance will be at Urban Country Jam in New York, NY on November 13th.